Mike Sun / 2025-05-15

 Run the nodetool repair command regularly.
 If you delete data frequently, it should be more often than the value of gc_grace_seconds (by default: 10 days), for example, every week.

-A tombstone created for a token after one repair has started and already scanned the specific token, can expire before the next repair cycle manages to reach and process that token, resulting in potential data resurrection.
+Though running a nodetool repair every 7 days with the default gc grace period of 10 days should be adequate in practice, theoretically, it's not absolutely sufficient because it doesn’t account for the duration of the repair process itself and the specific timing of when data ranges (tokens) are repaired.
+A tombstone created for a token after one nodetool repair operation has started and already scanned the specific token, can expire before the next scheduled nodetool repair operation manages to reach and process that token, resulting in potential data resurrection.

 A Stricter Requirement